 For broadcasters with legacy CAS deployments and an intention to modernize the security infrastructure to support hybrid broadcast-OTT services, read the blog post How DRM-based converged security reduces TCO of Broadcast TV.

+So, what is a DRM license?
 A DRM license is typically a small file that contains the content decryption key (in encrypted form) along with some rules/policies defining how the content may be used.
 Typical rules set in a license define the output controls (for example HDCP requirements) and/or license validity period.
 Like the encrypted content, the DRM license can be delivered freely and openly as the key itself is encrypted and the entire file is signed preventing any modifications to the specified rights.

 Apart from the DRM license, a secure client is required in the receiving device, such as a smart TV.
 The secure client is responsible for evaluating the rules/policies contained in the DRM license.
 The client may be hardened via software and/or hardware against tampering (via white-box cryptography), and it is responsible for ensuring that the content decryption key is released only to trusted playback systems on the device.
 All major browsers and operating systems ship with a pre-integrated (native) trusted client.